US and EU sanctions 'crippling' Russia, Yale study finds

 "There is no path out of economic oblivion for Russia as long as the allied countries remain unified in maintaining and increasing sanctions pressure against Russia," it added.

-The Yale study goes against the grain of recent expertise, with other analysts saying high oil and gas prices as well as rouble exchange rates were making Putin richer than ever.
+The Yale study goes against the grain of recent expertise, with other analysts saying high oil and gas prices as well as rouble exchange rates were making Putin rich.

 It also comes after some Russia-friendly EU leaders, such as Hungarian prime minister Viktor Orbán, have begun saying EU sanctions aren't working.

-But the Yale researchers warned that many "excessively sanguine" analyses had been based on "periodic economic releases by the Russian government itself, without cross-checking or verification of data integrity".
+But the Yale researchers warned that many "excessively sanguine" analyses had an important flaw — they were based on "periodic economic releases by the Russian government itself, without cross-checking or verification of data integrity".

-And Putin was burning through his foreign currency reserves via "unsustainable fiscal and monetary stimulus" to try to keep things going, the study said.
+And in the meantime, Putin was burning through his foreign currency reserves via "unsustainable fiscal and monetary stimulus" to try to keep things going, the study said.